-Every company needs to be concerned about their data, since hacking is rampant and can occur due to an employee who simply opens up an email.
-Your clients' personal information could be inadvertently compromised, and you might not even know until days, weeks, or months later.
+Every company needs to be concerned about its data since hacking is rampant and can occur due to an employee who simply opens up an email.
+Your client’s personal information could be inadvertently compromised, and you might not even know until days, weeks, or months later.

 As a business, you have a responsibility to examine your current data security processes, including staff training.
 According to the Financial Post, “A new Maru/Matchbook survey conducted on behalf of Moneris shows that more than two-thirds (67 percent) of small- and medium-sized businesses (SMBs) have yet to conduct a data security audit, and most (70 percent) have no data security protocols in place.”

 Failing to protect your business can be a problem for your clients and for you.
 Connect with your insurance agency association to learn more about educational opportunities that will allow you to understand the potential for data breaches and hacking and help you create processes to protect your client’s data, including staff training.
 Work with professionals in the data security field to implement the systems that are right for your company.